zhongyang219/TrafficMonitor/Help_en-us.md

 It should be noted that if you use the version without temperature monitoring to create a auto-start item in the registry, and then use the version that with temperature monitoring to turn on the "Auto run when Windows start" function, it will automatically delete the auto-start item in the registry, and then create a auto-start item in the task plan. vice versa.

 ### The program pops up the "Unable to Save Settings" message box.
 If you encountered this problem, that means the program does not have permission to write data to its directory, causing the settings data cannot be saved.
-Try to move the program to another folder that has write permissions will save this problem. <br>
+Try to move the program to another folder that has write permissions will save this problem.
-You can also change the save path of the configuration and data file to the C:\Users\\<username\>\AppData\Roaming\TrafficMonitor directory by the following steps. <br>
+You can also change the save path of the configuration and data file to the C:\Users\\<username\>\AppData\Roaming\TrafficMonitor directory by the following steps.

 * Exit TrafficMonitor and restart TrafficMonitor as an administrator.
 * Select "Options" in the right-click menu, switch to the "General Settings" tab, and select "Save to AppData Directory" in "Configuration and data files".